Nordfjord-Sogn Detachment: Bounding plates

 The upper plate of the NSD consists of rocks of the highest tectonostratigraphic levels of the Norwegian Caledonides, the upper allochthon, unconformably overlain by conglomerates and sandstone of Devonian age.

 The lower plate of the NSD is formed by the Western Gneiss Region.

 The detachment

 The detachment itself consists of a thick sequence of highly deformed rocks with both lithological banding and foliation parallel to the top of the zone.
 At the base of the zone, rocks of the Western Gneiss Region become progressively more reworked and more heavily deformed upwards, passing from protomylonite to mylonite.
 Towards the top of the zone it becomes an ultramylonite before that in turn becomes overprinted by brittle deformation structures, including veins of pseudotachylyte, with a thin zone of cataclasite marking the top.
-The base of the zone contains eclogites but the metamorphic grade of the mylonites decrease upwards from medium-grade (amhibolite facies), to low-grade (greenschist facies) near the top.
+The base of the zone contains eclogites but the metamorphic grade of the mylonites decreases upwards from medium-grade (amhibolite facies), to low-grade (greenschist facies) near the top.
 The protolith of the mylonites changes from gneissic basement towards the base of the zone to sedimentary and volcanic towards the top.